clementvidon/Makefile_tutor/README.md

 material `3 → 2 → 1 → 0` (`source files`) and then do it in the opposite
 direction while building each resource that is required by the direct upper level `0 → 1 → 2 → 3`.

+- The prerequisites of the `.PHONY:` special target become targets that make will run regardless of whether a file with that name exists.

 ###     2 Makefile for basic C project.